 - Fill out the personal information at the top of the application, get your prospective employer to fill out the information required in the middle portion, and have a parent or guardian sign the bottom portion of the application.

-- Return the completed work permit application to Mrs. Phillips in the Silverado Media Center where the work permit will be processed.
+- Return the completed work permit application via e-mail to the Silverado, Office Manager, at Amy.Haas@svusd.org.
 Please allow 48 hours to process the Work Permit.
+Your Work Permit will be returned back to you via the provided e-mail.

 - Bring the typed work permit back to your employer.

 California state laws govern length and range of hours that minors may work and also the kinds of jobs that are restricted for minors.
-Please check the California Child Labor Laws for specific information or contact Mrs. Ellen Phillips at Silverado High School (949-586-8800 ext.
-4) or e-mail firstname.lastname@example.org.
+Please check the California Child Labor Laws for specific information or e-mail Mrs. Amy Haas at Silverado High at Amy.Haas@svusd.org.

 Entertainment Work Permits are issued through the Division of Labor Standards Enforcement (DLSE).
 The closest office is in Santa Ana (714-558-4910).
 The form which must be filled out is available online at the DLSE website.
 The application requires an administrator's signature and an official school seal from the student's school of record.